webpack/webpack-cli/OPTIONS.md

   --resolve-loader-exports-fields-reset                                              Clear all items provided in configuration.
 Field names from the description file (usually package.json) which are used to provide entry points of a package.
   --resolve-loader-extensions <value...>                                             Extension added to the request when trying to find the file.
   --resolve-loader-extensions-reset                                                  Clear all items provided in configuration.
 Extensions added to the request when trying to find the file.
-  --resolve-loader-fallback-alias <value...>                                         Ignore request (replace with empty module).
+  --resolve-loader-fallback-alias [value...]
+Ignore request (replace with empty module).
 New request.
+  --no-resolve-loader-fallback-alias                                                 Negative 'resolve-loader-fallback-alias' option.
   --resolve-loader-fallback-name <value...>                                          Request to be redirected.
   --resolve-loader-fallback-only-module                                              Redirect only exact matching request.
   --no-resolve-loader-fallback-only-module                                           Negative 'resolve-loader-fallback-only-module' option.